"The US Food and Drug Administration (FDA) has approved ranibizumab injection (Lucentis, Genentech) in a prefilled syringe, the company has announced.

-COSOPT (dorzolamide hydrochloride-timolol maleate ophthalmic solution) contains dorzolamide, a sulfonamide, and timolol maleate, a beta-adrenergic blocking agent; and although administered topically, is absorbed systemically.
-Therefore, the same types of adverse reactions that are attributable to sulfonamides and/or systemic administration of beta-adrenergic blocking agents may occur with topical administration.
-For example, severe respiratory reactions and cardiac reactions, including death due to bronchospasm in patients with asthma, and rarely death in association with cardiac failure, have been reported following systemic or ophthalmic administration of timolol maleate (see CONTRAINDICATIONS).
-Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.
-Sensitization may recur when a sulfonamide is readministered irrespective of the route of administration.
-If signs of serious reactions or hypersensitivity occur, discontinue the use of this preparation.
+COSOPT contains timolol maleate, a beta-adrenergic blocking agent; and although administered topically, is absorbed systemically.
+Therefore, the same types of adverse reactions that are attributable to systemic administration of beta-adrenergic blocking agents may occur with topical administration.
+For example, severe respiratory reactions, including death due to bronchospasm in patients with asthma, and rarely death in association with cardiac failure, have been reported following systemic or ophthalmic administration of timolol maleate [see CONTRAINDICATIONS and PATIENT INFORMATION].

 Sympathetic stimulation may be essential for support of the circulation in individuals with diminished myocardial contractility, and its inhibition by beta-adrenergic receptor blockade may precipitate more severe failure.

-In Patients Without a History of Cardiac Failure continued depression of the myocardium with beta-blocking agents over a period of time can, in some cases, lead to cardiac failure.
-At the first sign or symptom of cardiac failure, COSOPT (dorzolamide hydrochloride-timolol maleate ophthalmic solution) should be discontinued.
+In patients without a history of cardiac failure continued depression of the myocardium with beta-blocking agents over a period of time can, in some cases, lead to cardiac failure.
+At the first sign or symptom of cardiac failure, COSOPT should be discontinued [see CONTRAINDICATIONS and PATIENT INFORMATION].

 Obstructive Pulmonary Disease

-Patients with chronic obstructive pulmonary disease (e.g., chronic bronchitis, emphysema) of mild or moderate severity, bronchospastic disease, or a history of bronchospastic disease (other than bronchial asthma or a history of bronchial asthma, in which COSOPT is contraindicated [see CONTRAINDICATIONS]) should, in general, not receive beta-blocking agents, including COSOPT (dorzolamide hydrochloride-timolol maleate ophthalmic solution) .
+Patients with chronic obstructive pulmonary disease (e.g., chronic bronchitis, emphysema) of mild or moderate severity, bronchospastic disease, or a history of bronchospastic disease (other than bronchial asthma or a history of bronchial asthma, in which COSOPT is contraindicated) should, in general, not receive beta-blocking agents, including COSOPT [see CONTRAINDICATIONS and PATIENT INFORMATION].

 The necessity or desirability of withdrawal of beta-adrenergic blocking agents prior to major surgery is controversial.
 Beta-adrenergic receptor blockade impairs the ability of the heart to respond to beta-adrenergically mediated reflex stimuli.
 This may augment the risk of general anesthesia in surgical procedures.
 Some patients receiving beta-adrenergic receptor blocking agents have experienced protracted severe hypotension during anesthesia.
 Difficulty in restarting and maintaining the heartbeat has also been reported.
 For these reasons, in patients undergoing elective surgery, some authorities recommend gradual withdrawal of beta-adrenergic receptor blocking agents.